It’s been a tough decade for journalists.

 So, rather than roll your eyes at the notion of branded content or denigrate it as “not real journalism,” maybe it’s time to consider how you could contribute to, and feel fulfilled by, the ever-converging — and increasingly valued — world of brand journalism.

 PowerPublish is changing the way brands outsource content.
-With our dedicated virtual editors, we’re helping businesses create compelling content that builds brand awareness, generates leads, provides strong SEO and demonstrates thought leadership.
+With our dedicated editors, we’re helping businesses create compelling content that builds brand awareness, generates leads, provides strong SEO and demonstrates thought leadership.